rabbitmq/rabbitmq-website/site/tutorials/tutorial-seven-java.md

 In this tutorial we're going to use publisher confirms to make sure published messages have safely reached the broker.
-We will cover several technics, each with their pros and cons.
+We will cover several techniques, each with their pros and cons.

 ### Enabling Publisher Confirms on a Channel